SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/ns-agents-and-carriers.md

 * `DeleteEntity()`

 > [!TIP]
-> The corresponding CRMScript class is labeled NS\[Businessarea\]Agent.
+> The corresponding CRMScript class is labeled `NS[Businessarea]Agent`.
 For example, NSPersonAgent, NSContactAgent, and NSAppointmentAgent.

 ### Declaration